joaopaulo-BDev/joaopaulo-BDev/README.md

 ### 🚀 Projects

 ##### **Project one**
-A simple app i build to practice Java.
+A simple app i built to practice Java.

 ##### **Project two**
 A fun side project excperimenting with APIs.